 Archive - News Article

 The Times is seeking photos of Blackstone Valley military veterans, whether they served in war zones or not.
-Please send photos to our email box: email@example.com or drop them off in the Veterans mail basket located on the front desk of The CALL's office at 75 Main St., Woonsocket.
+Please send photos to our email box: email@example.com or drop them off in the Veterans mail basket located on the front desk of The Times' office at 23 Exchange Street in Pawtucket.

 Please include the following information with your photos: